 This week on The Trip podcast: Smoking out with Panca, Tijuana’s border-crossing muralist.

-Ah, those are some sounds from the last day of Tijuana, one last taco with chef Ruffo Ibarra, and then one last ballad from a street singer.
-The taco was a beef stew masterpiece from Tacos Fito, where the taquero slings the stew across his outstretched arms, from the ladle in his right hand to the taco in his left.
+AAh, one last ballad from Tijuana, and one last taco, a beef stew masterpiece from Tacos Fito, where the taquero slings the stew across his outstretched arms, from the ladle in his right hand to the taco in his left.
+The ballad the band played there is a cover of a song by Los Invasores de Nueva Leon, a popular Norteño band of the 80s and 90s who had huge cross-border appeal.

 The wall, it can’t stop music, it can’t stop drugs or guns, and it certainly can’t stop art.
 So on my last day, I went back over the border, to San Diego, where I met up with Tijuana-based artist Paola Villaseñor, better known as Panca.
-Panca’s next show is at Bread & Salt in San Diego on February 8.
 I feel like you’ve seen her work, or at least, if you have seen it, you remember it immediately and forever: vibrant, hallucinatory hearts with triangle noses and stony eyes.
 Horned monsters regurgitating a river of floating heads into each other’s mouths across a pink triangle border wall.
 Her murals are ingenious, entrancing, narcotic.
 It was only fitting that we met at Klover, a brand-new dispensary across the train tracks from Mission Hills in San Diego, where Panca was working on two signature murals before its grand opening.
 The kind people who run Klover didn’t have drinks for us, but they did have some very, very dank weed that just seemed like the right choice for the occasion.

 Thornburgh: You were born in Chula Vista, in San Diego.
 And now you live now in Tijuana.
 Have you always just been in both places?